Common reasons clients contact us for strategic planning advice:

 evaluation & quality improvement

 community & stakeholder engagement: citizens, patient, family, professionals, providers

 network and partnership building including a national referral database

 communication/social media/knowledge translation

-resource management: fiscal, human including health professions, MDs, volunteers
+resource management: fiscal, physician services, EMRs, human resources including most health professions, MDs, volunteers

 business development & market analysis

 mentoring & coaching